 Following informed consent, the SCREENING AND BASELINE eCRFs are to be completed.
 The PI is to proceed with procedure scheduling only after receiving acknowledgement from Endologix that the patient meets the enrollment criteria.
-This determination is based on the documented responses and data provided by the PI, the Core Lab CT assessment and the independent medical review.
+This determination is based on the documented responses and data provided by the PI, the Core Lab CT assessment and the Case Review Board.